justarandomgeek/vscode-factoriomod-debug/doc/package.md

 ## API Key

-Uploading to the mod portal requires an API key with the `ModPortal: Upload Mods` usage, which can be created on https://factorio.com/profile.
-You will be prompted for this key when it is first required.
+Interacting with the Mod Portal requires an API key, which you can create at https://factorio.com/profile.
+You will be prompted for this key when it is required by tasks, and then it will be stored in the OS keychain (Windows Credential Manager, macOS  Keychain, Linux Secret Service API/libsecret) if available.
+You can also provide the API key as an environment variable `FACTORIO_UPLOAD_API_KEY` to the cli tool `fmtk`, which will take precedence over the keychain.

+Uploading new releases (`upload`, `publish` commands) requires a key with the `ModPortal: Upload Mods` permission.

+Updating mod details (`details`, `publish` commands) requires a key with the `ModPortal: Edit Mods` permission.

 ## Tasks